 Counselors take a holistic look at the family’s financial situation and search for resources that can help them, ranging from a patient’s existing accidental death and dismemberment or short term disability policies, victim’s assistance funds, or homeowners insurance policies.
 The team also processes Social Security applications for each patient.

 When the patient nears discharge, the counselor works with the family to ensure that there is a plan in place and that patients are able to go home to an accessible, well-equipped space.
 If the patient lives within 60 miles of Craig, the counselor, along with a physical and occupational therapist, will do a home visit to offer advice on home modifications.
-They'll even work off of measurements, blueprints and photos to coordinate with construction contractors.
+If a visit to the home is not possible, the team can work off of measurements, blueprints and photos to coordinate with construction contractors.
 When a family is unable to pay for needed renovations, the CCM will scour for resources, apply to the Homebuilder’s Foundation for assistance or will work with groups of volunteers to get the work done.

 CCMs also make sure patients have the durable medical equipment they need at discharge, and they coordinate other patient care requirements, including home health care, outpatient therapies, primary care physician visits, disposable supplies and oxygen.